itaysk/itaysk.github.io/_posts/2017-04-28-dcos-service-discovery-and-load-balancing-by-example.md

 ## dynamic host ports
 This was fun, but not very practical.
 In a real world scenario you wouldn't want to require a specific host port because that will limit the flexibility of the platform to do it's job, you won't be able to have more that one instance on the same host, and you might be unavailable to recover from failures if there isn't a host with that required port available.
-A better approch is to *not* require a host port, and just leave it as '0'.
-In fact, this is the default behaviour.
-Remember how we had to switch to JSON mode in order to specify 'hostPort'? that just to proove that it's not a recommended use case.
+A better approach is to *not* require a host port, and just leave it as '0'.
+In fact, this is the default behavior.
+Remember how we had to switch to JSON mode in order to specify 'hostPort'? that just to prove that it's not a recommended use case.
 The best practice is to let the platform pick a port for us.
 Let's create another service with dynamic host port:

 Create a marathon app with same settings as 'test1', but this time don't do any change in JSON mode.
-This will default 'hostPort' to '0' which means each instance will be assinged a random port.
+This will default 'hostPort' to '0' which means each instance will be assigned a random port.
 Let's call this one 'test2'.

-Go to marthon UI, under 'Applications', and select 'test2'.
+Go to marathon UI, under 'Applications', and select 'test2'.
 You'll see how it was placed:
 ![marathon app details](/images/2017-04-28-dcos-service-discovery-and-load-balancing-by-example_9.png)
 (BTW - notice how both instances landed on the same node?
 We already gave the system more freedom in how it places instances in the cluster)